SelfCareMap

 How Infrared Sauna Helps with Detoxification

-In today’s fast-paced world, our bodies are constantly exposed to toxins—from processed foods and environmental pollutants to stress-induced hormonal imbalances.
-While our liver, kidneys, skin, and lymphatic system work tirelessly to eliminate these harmful substances, sometimes they need a little extra support.
+In today’s fast-paced world, our bodies are constantly exposed to toxins, from processed foods and environmental pollutants to stress-induced hormonal imbalances.
+These substances, often referred to as xenobiotics, can accumulate in our adipose tissue and organs over time.
+While our liver, kidneys, skin, and lymphatic system work tirelessly to eliminate these harmful substances, sometimes they need a little extra support to keep up with the modern environment.
 Enter the infrared sauna: a modern wellness tool that’s gaining popularity not just for relaxation, but for its powerful role in supporting the body’s natural detoxification processes.

 Unlike traditional saunas that heat the air around you, infrared saunas use infrared light to penetrate the skin and warm your body directly from within.
-This gentle, radiant heat raises your core temperature without the oppressive intensity of steam or hot air, making it a more comfortable and accessible option for many people—especially those sensitive to extreme heat.
+This process, known as radiant heat, allows the body to reach a higher core temperature without the oppressive intensity of steam or scorching hot air.
+This makes it a more comfortable and accessible option for many people, especially those sensitive to extreme heat or those who find the humidity of a traditional sauna suffocating.
+By warming the tissues directly, the infrared experience allows for a more efficient sweat response at lower ambient temperatures.

 So how exactly does this translate to detoxification?